upbound/docs/content/getstarted-devex/create-controllers.md

   name: example
   namespace: default
 spec:
+  parameters:
     location: eastus
     versioning: true
     acl: public
 ```
 {{</ editCode >}}

-This Azure StorageContainer claim uses fields Azure requires to create an Azure blob storage instance.
+This Azure StorageBucket claim uses fields Azure requires to create an Azure blob storage instance.
 You can discover required fields in the Marketplace for the provider.
 <!-- /Azure -->

 <!-- GCP -->